-But many of us, often without knowing we’re doing it, try to manipulate and seduce our clients.
+However, many of us – often without knowing we’re doing it – try to manipulate and seduce our clients.

-If you’re reading this, then my guess is that you hate that option two.
-So, if bullying is out and manipulating is out… what’s left?
+If you’re reading this, then my guess is that you hate option one (seduction).
+So, if bullying is out and seduction is out . . . what’s left?
+Manipulation?

 I want to lift up another option: courting them.